-You can check this by converting your initial fractions to decimals and adding them:

-1/3 = 0.3333 and 1/ 5 = 0.4, 0.333 + 0.4 = 0.733
+You can check this by converti ng your initial fractions to decimals and adding them: 1/3 and 5/15 each= 0.3333 1/5 and 6/15 each =0.40.333 + 0.4 =0.733)

-possible to calculate the probability of any particular sequence occurring.
-Imagine that a couple has 3 daughters and are expecting their 4^{th} child.
-They want to know whether they can expect the next child to be a boy.
-The answer is: the chance of having a boy remains the same-whether this is their first baby or their 10^{th} baby.
+Probability differs from chance.
+This rule is at the heart of what is called the gamblers fallacy.
+Assuming that two possible outcomes have equal chances of happening (heads/tails on a coin, or having a girl versus a boy baby), it is possible to calculate the probability of any particular sequence occurring.
+Imagine that a couple has 3 daughters and are expecting their 4th child.
+They want to know whether they can expect the next child will be a boy.
+The answer is: the chance of a boy remains the same-whether this is their first baby or their 10th baby.
 The chance remains 1 in 2, or 50%.

 The probability question is a bit different than they expressed, however.
-They may not really be asking the probability of having a boy, they are actually asking the probability of having a family composition that is girl, girl, boy.
+They are not asking the probability of having a boy, they are actually asking the probability of having a family composition that is 3 girls and 1 boy.
 In that case, we can multiply the chance of each individual event happening to get the probability of the total combination happening: